zhigenzhao/isaaclab_xr_teleop/README.md

     ```
 - Note that the XRoboToolkit-PC-Service App should be turned on after every reboot for the headset to be connected.

+7. **Install the XR App on Headset**
+- Turn on developer mode on Pico 4 Ultra headset first ([Enable developer mode on Pico 4 Ultra](https://developer.picoxr.com/ja/document/unreal/test-and-build/)), and make sure that [adb](https://developer.android.com/tools/adb) is installed properly.
+- Download [XRoboToolkit-PICO-1.1.1.apk](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client/releases/download/v1.1.1/XRoboToolkit-PICO-1.1.1.apk) on a PC with adb installed. <sup>[[Other Versions](https://github.com/XR-Robotics/XRoboToolkit-Unity-Client/releases)]</sup>
+- To install apk on the headset, use command
+      ```bash
+      adb install -g XRoboToolkit-PICO-1.1.1.apk
+      ```
+- In the VR app, connect to the PC via the IP address.
+- Under ```Tracking```, select head, controller, and send.
+You should be able to see the headset and controller animation moving in the PC app.
 ## Examples

 ### Franka Cube Stacking